Individual cancellations after 7 calendar days prior to the conference start date will be charged to the invoice at a rate of $75.00 per person.

 Skateboarding, roller blades, in-line skating, hoverboards, bicycling and scooters are prohibited in the interiors of all facilities, around the exterior of the JGC, in the Hill quad, College Creek courtyards and on walkways, catwalks, fire lanes (Creekview Hill) and access roads.
 Such activities pose a safety threat to people and should take place only in areas that maximize the safety of riders and others.
 Additionally, skateboarding and hoverboarding is limited on campus as well.
 Please refer to the University Code of Rules and Regulations to read about the campus skateboarding policy (Section 3407).

+Effective September 1, 2017, all CSU campuses will be smoke-free.
+No smoking will be allowed anywhere on campus.
 Smoking is not permitted in the residence hall facilities at any time.
-Smoking is defined as inhaling, exhaling, burning, or carrying a lighted cigarette, cigar, pipe or other lighted smoking product, including electronic cigarettes.
-Violations of the smoking policy are subject to a $25 charge.
-Smoking on campus is permitted only in designated smoking areas.
-Seven of these designated areas are in the vicinity of the residence halls.
-Please refer to Humboldt's web page for specific locations around campus. http://www.humboldt.edu/humboldt/images/uploads/campusmap.pdf.
+Smoking is defined as inhaling,exhaling, burning, or carrying a lighted cigarette, cigar, pipe or other lighted smoking product, including electronic cigarettes.
+Violations of the smoking policy are subject to a $25 charge plus additional damage charges.

 Soliciting in the residence halls is prohibited.
 Soliciting is defined as door-to-door selling, leafleting and verbal proselytizing, conducting surveys or other similar activity.
 This policy applies to all individuals, campus groups and organizations and non-HSU groups and organizations.
 Please contact a staff member or University Police immediately if someone soliciting in the residence halls contacts you.
 Please note that the Census Bureau sometimes conducts census surveys in the residence hall, which is permitted by law.
 The Resident Housing Association (RHA) may also canvas the halls.